carlosalvarado1988/next_app/README.md

 note: to use Prisma client instance in development, we need to add additional code to prevent the refresh (2twice load) from dev to create too many instances in every import.
 see: https://www.prisma.io/docs/guides/other/troubleshooting-orm/help-articles/nextjs-prisma-client-dev-practices

+#### Terms

+- Database engine: mysql
+- Object Oriented Mapper (ORM) - Prisma
+- Models and migrations

+#### Summary

+- We use databases to permanently store data.
+There are many database engines available.
+Some of the popular ones are MySQL, PostgreSQL, MongoDB, etc.
+- To connect our applications to a database, we often use an Object-relational Mapper (ORM).
+An ORM is a tool that sits between a database and an application.
+It’s responsible for mapping database records to objects in an application.
+Prisma is the most widely-used ORM for Next.js (or Node.js) applications.
+- To use Prisma, first we have to define our data models.
+These are entities that represent our application domain, such as User, Order, Customer, etc. Each model has one or more fields (or properties).
+- Once we create a model, we use Prisma CLI to create a migrationfile.
+A migration file contains instructions to generate or update database tables to match our models.
+These instructions are in SQL language, which is the language database engines understand.
+- To connect with a database, we create an instance of PrismaClient.
+This client object gets automatically generated whenever we create a new migration.
+It exposes properties that represent our models (eg user).

+#### Key commands

+Setting up Prisma

+> npx prisma init

+Format schema file

+> npx prisma format

+Creting and running a migration

+> npm prisma migrate dev